 Wet compresses are soothing, but systemic analgesics are often necessary.

-For treatment of ophthalmic herpes zoster Treatment Herpes zoster ophthalmicus is reactivation of a varicella-zoster virus infection ( shingles) involving the eye.
-Symptoms and signs, which may be severe, include dermatomal forehead rash and... read more , an ophthalmologist should be consulted.
+For treatment of ophthalmic herpes zoster Treatment Herpes zoster ophthalmicus is a reactivated latent varicella-zoster virus (VZV) infection ( shingles) involving the eye.
+Symptoms and signs, which may be severe, include unilateral dermatomal... read more , an ophthalmologist should be consulted.
 For treatment of otic herpes zoster Treatment Herpes zoster oticus is an uncommon manifestation of herpes zoster that affects the 8th cranial nerve ganglia and the geniculate ganglion of the 7th (facial) cranial nerve.
 Herpes zoster (shingles)... read more , an otolaryngologist should be consulted.

 Treatment of herpes zoster should start as soon as possible, ideally during the prodrome, and is less likely to be effective if given > 72 hours after skin lesions appear, especially in the absence of newly forming lesions.
 Famciclovir 500 mg 3 times a day for 7 days and valacyclovir 1 g 3 times a day for 7 days have better bioavailability with oral dosing than acyclovir, and therefore for herpes zoster, they are generally preferred to oral acyclovir 800 mg 5 times a day for 7 to 10 days.
 Corticosteroids do not decrease the incidence of postherpetic neuralgia.

 For less severely immunocompromised patients, oral famciclovir, valacyclovir, or acyclovir (see above) is a reasonable option; famciclovir and valacyclovir are preferred.
 For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV every 8 hours for 7 to 10 days for adults and 20 mg/kg IV every 8 hours for 7 days for children < 12 years.
 Some experts recommend treatment beyond 7 to 10 days, lasting until all lesions are crusted, for immunocompromised patients.